• Free & Fast Delivery

 We believe choosing a wheelchair should not only be made simple, but should be an informed, personal choice.
-This is why we have created this: the ultimate guide to choosing your mobility scooter.
-Here you can learn about the classes of wheelchair, legislation, features, and insurance, as well as the things to consider about your lifestyle before choosing and investing in a scooter or powerchair.
+This is why we have created this: the ultimate guide to buying your mobility scooter.

-There is no official medical examination to determine who is eligible to use a mobility scooter: if you need a mobility aid or have mobility issues, you can have one.
+There is no official medical examination to determine who is eligible to use a mobility scooter.
+If you need a mobility aid or have mobility issues and are over the age of 14, you can have one.

-It is illegal for a fully able-bodied person to use a mobility scooter unless they are
+In the UK, it is illegal for a fully able-bodied person to use a mobility scooter unless they are:

-Mobility scooters may not be appropriate for those with sight or hearing impairments as these problems can affect your ability to safely manoeuvre.
+Mobility scooters may not be appropriate for those with sight or hearing impairments, as these problems can affect your ability to manoeuvre safely.

-They also may not be appropriate for use inside of the home due to their larger designs.
-If this is what you are looking for, lightweight electric powerchairs are probably a better option than a mobility scooter.
+They also may not be appropriate for use inside the home due to their larger designs - lightweight electric powerchairs are the better option in this case.

 Classes of Mobility Scooter